DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - Installed `zod` dependency in `packages/runtime`.
 - Added a diagnostic in the `@typespec-events/typespec` decorator implementation to enforce snake_case for `@event` names.
 - Added and successfully ran a test in `packages/typespec/test/decorators.test.ts` for the new snake_case diagnostic.
+- **Enhanced the `@typespec-events/typespec` emitter** (`packages/typespec/src/emitter.ts`) to generate a single `events.zod.ts` file containing both Zod schema definitions and an exported `eventSchemas` object mapping snake_case event names to schemas.
+- **Updated integration tests** in `packages/playground/test/integration.test.ts` to verify the content of the combined `events.zod.ts` output and added test cases demonstrating usage with the `@typespec-events/runtime`'s `defineTracker` function.
+- Confirmed successful implementation by running `moon run typespec:test`.

 ## Next Steps

-- Modify the emitter in `@typespec-events/typespec` to combine the generated Zod schemas and the event map into a single `events.zod.ts` file.
-- Ensure the emitter uses the original event name (snake_case) as keys in the generated `eventSchemas` map.
 - Update `packages/playground/main.tsp` to use snake_case event names.
-- Update `packages/playground/test/integration.test.ts` to verify the combined `events.zod.ts` output.
+- Continue developing the custom emitter for Go and Rust structs.
 - Potentially create a helper package for Zod integration if needed.

 ## Active Decisions and Considerations